 A module in the HUB that will be used to manage applicant data (processes applications, admits applicants, and matriculates applicants to make them students) in UB’s two admissions departments—the Office of Undergraduate Admissions and the Graduate Admissions Office.

 The AP program for secondary schools is sponsored by The College Board and offers a college level curriculum and nationally standardized examinations which are generally recognized for college and university credit.

 Auditing a class is a student option for recording attendance in a course when no grade is desired.
 An “N” grade is assigned at the semester’s end.
 Graduate and undergraduate audit policies differ.
 Please consult the Registrar’s website for further information.

 Biographical and demographical data contained within the Campus Community module.

 Your internet browser’s cache stores certain information about web pages you visit, so that they’ll load more quickly in the future.
 Here are instructions with screenshots on how to clear the cache for all major browsers.
 If you experience issues with HUB, clearing your browser cache may help.
-See the training document (PDF) for help.

 A physical unit used in relation to where classes are scheduled.